So salt bug has bit and now you want to compete at Speed Week.

 5. What to do next

 Most of the other information is explained on the Advice for Drivers, Constructors and Race Teams page.
-Including racing rules, more information about entry, arm bands, vehicle inspection, equipment exemption, courses, timing slips, records, operational plan, club rules, alchol and drug testing, rescue and medical attention, catering, fuel, money, communications, and accomodation.
+Including racing rules, more information about entry, arm bands, vehicle inspection, equipment exemption, courses, timing slips, records, operational plan, club rules, alchol and drug testing, rescue and medical attention, catering, fuel, money, communications, and accommodation.

 Well, there you go!